pratikgade49/extract_data_from_excel/README.md

 **FTPS Data Ingestion Script**
 This Python script automates the process of downloading, processing, and ingesting data from an FTPS server into a MySQL database.
 It handles file processing, logging, error handling, and database upserts, making it suitable for ETL (Extract, Transform, Load) operations.
 **Features**

 **• Secure File Transfer:** Connects to an FTPS server using FTP_TLS for secure file downloads.

 **• Automatic File Handling:**
 ◦ Identifies the latest .csv or .xlsx file in the FTPS directory.
 ◦ Converts .csv or .xls files to .xlsx format for consistency.

 **• Data Transformation:**
 ◦ Adjusts amounts based on currency conversions (e.g., converts GBP to USD).
 ◦ Cleans and maps columns using customizable mappings.

-• Batch Upserts: Inserts or updates data into a MySQL table in batches, ensuring efficient database operations.
+• **Batch Upserts**: Inserts or updates data into a MySQL table in batches, ensuring efficient database operations.

-• Retry Logic: Includes retries for FTPS connections and operations to handle transient failures.
+• **Retry Logic**: Includes retries for FTPS connections and operations to handle transient failures.

-• Detailed Logging: Tracks each step, including errors, for easier debugging.
+• **Detailed Logging**: Tracks each step, including errors, for easier debugging.

 **Prerequisites**
 1 Python Dependencies: Install the required libraries using the following command: bash